evenator/CarND-Advanced-Lane-Lines/README.md

 The `undistort()` function requires a camera calibration matrix and a vector of distortion coefficients.
-The code to generate the camera calibration can be found in `camera_calibration.py`, which is a standalone script to generate these parameters from a directory of chessboard images.
+The code to generate the camera calibration can be found in `camera_calibration.py`, which is a standalone script to generate these parameters from a directory of chess board images.
 It opens all of the images in the directory, finds the corners of the chessboards, and then uses OpenCV's `calibrateCamera()` function to generate a camera calibration matrix and distortion coefficients.
 The camera calibration matrix is saved to